-Figure 6 shows the filter frequency response for a cutoff frequency of 15.72 Hz which corresponds to a first filter notch frequency of 60 Hz.
+Figure 4 shows the filter frequency response for a cutoff frequency of 15.72 Hz which corresponds to a first filter notch frequency of 60 Hz.
 The plot is shown from dc to 390 Hz.
 This response is repeated at either side of the digital filter's sample frequency and at either side of multiples of the filter's sample frequency.

-Figure 6.
+Figure 4.
 Frequency Response of AD7715 Filter

 The response of the filter is similar to that of an averaging filter but with a sharper roll-off.
 The output rate for the digital filter corresponds with the positioning of the first notch of the filter's frequency response.
-Thus, for the plot of Figure 6 where the output rate is 60 Hz, the first notch of the filter is at 60 Hz.
-The notches of this $(\frac{\sin x}{x})^3$ filter are repeated at multiples of the first notch.
+Thus, for the plot of Figure 4 where the output rate is 60 Hz, the first notch of the filter is at 60 Hz.
+The notches of this $(sinx/x)^3$ filter are repeated at multiples of the first notch.
 The filter provides attenuation of better than 100 dB at these notches.

-The cutoff frequency of the digital filter is determined by the value loaded to the FS0 to FS1 bits in the setup register. programming a different cutoff frequency via FS0 and FS1 does not alter the profile of the filter response; it changes the frequency of the notches.
+The cutoff frequency of the digital filter is determined by the value loaded to bits FS0 to FS1 in the Setup Register.
+Programming a different cutoff frequency via FS0 and FS1 does not alter the profile of the filter response; it changes the frequency of the notches.
 The output update of the part and the frequency of the first notch correspond.

-Because the AD7715 contains this on-chip, low-pass filtering, there is a settling time associated with step function inputs and data on the output is invalid after a step change until the settling time has elapsed.
+Since the AD7715 contains this on-chip, low-pass filtering, there is a settling time associated with step function inputs and data on the output will be invalid after a step change until the settling time has elapsed.
 The settling time depends upon the output rate chosen for the filter.
-The settling time of the filter to a fullscale step input can be up 4 times the output data period.
+The settling time of the filter to a full-scale step input can be up 4 times the output data period.
 For a synchronized step input (using the FSYNC function), the settling time is 3 times the output data period.